mathkimchi/singularity/DEVLOG.md

 Maybe I should also completely decouple the project tree from this;
 I should call the outermost thing tasks or sessions (paralleling a virtual desktop/workspace in other DEs).

+2026-08-10 11:04PM

+I've been busy meeting friends before heading off to the middle of nowhere.
+I'm on the train now.
+Babies should not be allowed on trains bro.
+They (the parents) should be fined each time they cry or something.

+So I need to make it so the root applet can organize (and display) wl applets.
+I already decided to do this with events.
+I'll do this by surface instead of by Wl client.

+2026-08-10 11:26PM

+I implemented the code for letting the root applet know.
+By the way, I am still down for having events be sent directly from a central event router to the applet that is listening for it.
+(Ex, most can be sent directly to focused, maybe if focused applet doesn't listen to traversal shortcuts, it can be sent to the ancestor that does, and there can be some global.)
+But, that is not an MVP feature.